thefnordling/homelab-freeipa/README.md

 ipa-certupdate
 ```

-if everything worked, go ahead and clean up the certs, and proceed to enrolling the rest of your hosts to freeipa
+if everything worked, go ahead and clean up the certs, and proceed to enrolling the rest of your hosts to freeipas
 ```
 rm -f *
 ```